uilab-kaist/cs774-ethics-spring-2021/project.md

 ## Peer Grading
 - We will probably use Google form (TBD) and it will be done in the lecture.
 - Everyone (individually) should grade and comment on
-  - 6 proposal presentations
+  - Proposal presentations
-  - 6 progress presentations
+  - Progress presentations
-  - 6 final presentations & reports
+  - Final presentations & reports

 ## Teamwork Report
 - We will use Google form